Autism And Sensory Issues: The Connection

 Sensory issues and autism are often connected because autistic people may be more sensitive to certain stimuli than neurotypical people.
 For example, a child with autism may cry when someone tries to cut their hair because the sound of the scissors is too loud or overwhelming.
 Or a person with autism may avoid eating certain foods because they don’t like the way they smell or taste.

 There are a variety of ways to help those with sensory issues and autism.
 Occupational therapists can work with autistic people to help them cope with sensory overload and learn how to respond in different situations.
-And there are also many products available that can help reduce sensory stimulation, such as noise-cancelling headphones or fidget toys.
+And there are also many products available that can help reduce sensory stimulation, such as noise-canceling headphones or fidget toys.

 If you or someone you know has sensory issues or autism, know that there is help available.
 With the right support, many people with these challenges can live fulfilling and successful lives.

-What are sensory issues?
+What are Sensory Issues?

 Sensory issues are difficulties with processing information from the senses.
 This can include being oversensitive or under-sensitive to certain stimuli.
 For example, people with autism may be oversensitive to loud noises or bright lights, or they may be under-sensitive to pain.